nirucon/alpi/README.md

 # alpi
-My Arch Linux Post Install with Suckless...
+Post install script(s) for Arch Linux with the Suckless stuff.
+Made for me after fresh vanilla Arch install.